 Check if the caller is eligible for $34 million in missing property tax exemptions

 Cook County Treasurer Maria Pappas on Monday released an unprecedented study of property taxes that shows the county’s tax bills virtually doubling over 20 years, an increase that is nearly triple the rise in the cost of living index.

 “The Pappas Study” is a painstaking examination of tax bills on Cook County’s 1.7 million parcels of property that shows the increase of total taxes over the past 20 years, and allows taxpayers to see the increases in bills on their homes, businesses and land.

 Treasurer Pappas has revamped cookcountytreasurer.com so that property owners can look up the history of their tax bills going back to 2001.

-Mark V. Tiniakos, Publisher-Editor of Chicago Greek Press with a representative of United Hellenic Voters of America
+Mark V. Tiniakos, Publisher and Editor of Chicago Greek Press (right), during a meeting

 At City Club of Chicago, The Hon.
 Fritz Kaegi, Cook County Assessor with Mark V. Tiniakos, Publisher and Editor of the Chicago Greek Press.